kshaffer/musicianshipResources/index.md

 title: Musicianship resources
 ---

-This site contains online resources for the Musicianship courses at Charleston Southern University, including Musicianship II and Musicianship IV, spring 2013.
+This site contains online resources for the Musicianship courses at Charleston Southern University, including [Musicianship II][musi199] and [Musicianship IV][musi299], spring 2013.
 This site is still being built, so materials will be added to the site regularly, and pages will be updated as necessary.

 # Fundamentals #